-John Hutt arrived in W.A. on January 1st 1839 and took over as Governor after Stirling resigned and
+John was offered the position of Governor of Western Australia and he arrived in W.A. aboard the Brother on January 1st 1839 and took over as Governor after Stirling resigned and

 He had previously been Governor of North Arcott, Madras but his close adherence to regulations made him much less popular than his predecessor.

 When Hutt replaced Stirling as the Governor, there was a change in policy toward the Aboriginal people with Hutt declaring; 'the absolute necessity which exists, for not allowing

 any outrage, either on the part of the white population towards the Natives, or vice versa to pass unnoticed.'

 One of Hutt's first actions on taking over the Governorship was to increase the number of people on the Legislative Council by adding 4 appointed un-official members.

 Hutt was impartial in his decisions and although not liked by the general populace he was at least respected.
 He was blamed, somewhat unfairly, for policies that were forced on

 him from London.
 One of these was for the resumption of unimproved land within the time allotted.
 Hutt tried to alleviate this by allowing the retention of 25% of an unimproved

 grant and granting a remission certificate to the value of 1s 6d an acre for the balance of the resumed land to be used for buying crown land in other locations.